sent0/automatic-app-landing-page/_pages/tutorial.md

 ## Run Sentō

 After the extension is enabled, when you find a video online you play that video and tap the Sentō button to import the video into the app and send it to the television.
+Be sure to play the video in Safari and to skip the ads before extracting the video.

 Try it with the video below: